lhcb/glossary/glossary/T.md

 ## TFC: Timing and Fast Control system {#TFC}

-A system responsible for controlling and distributins clock, timing and trigger information, synchronous and asynchronous commands to the entire data readout system, see [LHCb Trigger and Online TDR](https://cds.cern.ch/record/1701361/files/LHCB-TDR-016.pdf).
+A system responsible for controlling and distributing clock, timing and trigger information, synchronous and asynchronous commands to the entire data readout system, see [LHCb Trigger and Online TDR](https://cds.cern.ch/record/1701361/files/LHCB-TDR-016.pdf).

 ## Tier (Grid) {#Tier}